-- Competent recording of observations.
+- · Competent recording of observations.

 - Produce correct Net Ionic Equations and understand their meaning.

 - Use best practices with balances.

 - Competent use of volumetric glassware.

 - Proficient use of burets.

-- Understand the separation and identification scheme for all the qualitative analysis procedures.

 LOST AND FOUND

 Any items mistakenly left in lab will be taken to the Chemistry Department office, 125 Flanner Hall, and can be identified and claimed there.
 Please put your name on your data sheets, lab manuals, calculators and other personal items.